 - Rea Ravin, PhD, Contract Scientist

 In our tissue-sciences research, we strive to understand fundamental relationships between function and structure in living tissues.
 Specifically, we are interested in how tissue microstructure, hierarchical organization, composition, and material properties all work together to affect biological function or dysfunction.
 We investigate biological and physical model systems at various length and time scales, performing biophysical measurements and developing novel physical/mathematical models (including molecular dynamics [MD] and continuum models) to explain their functional properties and behavior.
-Inextricably connected to these activities is our study of water and its interactions with macromolecules and ions in biological media.
 Experimentally, we often use water to probe tissue structure and function from nanometers to centimeters and from microseconds to lifetimes.
 Our armamentarium includes atomic force microscopy (AFM), small-angle X-ray scattering (SAXS), small-angle neutron scattering (SANS), static light scattering (SLS), dynamic light scattering (DLS), osmometry, and multi-dimensional nuclear magnetic resonance (NMR) relaxometry and diffusometry.
 A goal is to develop understanding and tools that can be translated from bench-based quantitative methodologies to the bedside to aid in diagnosis and therapy.

-Our activities dovetail with our basic and applied research in quantitative imaging, which is intended to generate measurements and maps of intrinsic physical quantities, including diffusivities, relaxivities, exchange rates, etc., rather than the qualitative ‘weighted’ MR images conventionally used in radiology.
+These activities dovetail with our basic and applied research in quantitative imaging, which is intended to generate measurements and maps of intrinsic physical quantities, including diffusivities, relaxivities, exchange rates, etc., rather than the qualitative ‘weighted’ MR images conventionally used in radiology.
 At a basic level, our work is directed toward making critical ‘invisible’ biological structures and processes ‘visible.’
-Our quantitative imaging group uses knowledge of physics, engineering, applied mathematics, imaging and computer sciences, as well as key insights gleaned from our tissue-sciences research, to discover, vet, and develop novel quantitative imaging biomarkers that can detect changes in tissue composition, microstructure, and/or microdynamics with high sensitivity and specificity.
+Our quantitative imaging group uses their knowledge of physics, engineering, applied mathematics, imaging and computer sciences, as well as key insights gleaned from our tissue-sciences research, to discover and develop novel quantitative imaging biomarkers that can detect changes in tissue composition, microstructure, and/or microdynamics with high sensitivity and specificity.
 The ultimate translational goal is to assess normal and abnormal developmental trajectories, diagnose childhood diseases and disorders, and characterize degeneration and trauma (such as mild traumatic brain injury).
-MRI is our imaging modality of choice because it is so well suited to many applications critical to the NICHD mission; it is non-invasive, non-ionizing, usually requires no exogenous contrast agents or dyes, and is generally deemed safe and effective for use with mothers, fetuses, and children in both clinical and research settings.
-Critical to this enterprise is our ability to follow water as it diffuses through complex media as a probe of microstructure, and to assess its interactions with biomolecules to identify distinct water compartments in tissues.
+Primarily, we use MRI as our imaging modality of choice because it is so well suited to many applications critical to the NICHD mission; it is non-invasive, non-ionizing, usually requires no exogenous contrast agents or dyes, and is generally deemed safe and effective for use with mothers, fetuses, and children in both clinical and research settings.

 In vivo MRI histology

-The most mature in vivo MRI histological technology that we invented, developed, and clinically translated is Diffusion Tensor MRI (DTI), by which we measure and map D, a diffusion tensor of water, within an imaging volume.
-Information derived from this quantity includes white-matter fiber-tract orientation, the orientationally averaged mean apparent diffusion constant (mADC) or mean diffusivity (MD), and other intrinsic scalar (invariant) quantities.
-Such imaging parameters have been used by radiologists and neuroscientists as non-invasive quantitative histological ‘stains’ that are obtained by probing endogenous tissue water in vivo without requiring any exogenous contrast agents or dyes.
+The most mature in vivo MRI histological technology that we invented, developed, and clinically translated is Diffusion Tensor MRI (DTI), by which we measure and map D, a diffusion tensor of water within an imaging volume.
+Information derived from this quantity includes white-matter fiber-tract orientation, the orientationally averaged mean apparent diffusion constant (mADC), and other intrinsic scalar (invariant) quantities.
+Such imaging parameters have been used by radiologists and neuroscientists as non-invasive quantitative histological ‘stains,’ MRI images that are obtained by probing endogenous tissue water in vivo without requiring any exogenous contrast agents or dyes.
 The mADC is the most widely used diffusion imaging parameter in neuroradiology to identify ischemic areas in the brain during acute stroke and to follow cancer patients’ responses to therapy.
 The measures of diffusion anisotropy we first proposed (e.g., the fractional anisotropy or FA) are also widely used to follow changes in normally and abnormally developing white matter and in many other clinical and neuroscience applications, such as brain white-matter visualization.
-Our group also pioneered the use of fiber direction–encoded color (DEC) maps to display the orientation of white matter pathways in the brain.
-To assess anatomical connectivity among various cortical and deep-brain gray-matter areas, we also proposed and developed DTI ‘Streamline’ Tractography, which is used to track white-matter fibers to help establish ‘anatomical connectivity’ and by neuroradiologists and neurosurgeons, so as to plan surgical procedures, and radiation dosing, so as to spare ‘eloquent’ areas of the brain.
-These advances also helped inspire several large federally funded research initiatives, including the NIH Human Connectome Project (HCP) and, more recently, the NIH Brain Initiative.
+Our group also pioneered the use of fiber direction–encoded color (DEC) maps to display the orientation of the main association, projection, and commissural white matter pathways in the brain.
+To assess anatomical connectivity among various cortical and deep-brain gray-matter areas, we also proposed and developed DTI ‘Streamline’ Tractography, which is used brain track white-matter fibers to help establish 'anatomical connectivity' and by neuroradiologists and neurosurgeons to plan surgical procedures so that they can spare 'eloquent' areas of the brain, advances that helped inspire several large federally-funded research initiatives, including the NIH Human Connectome Project (HCP) and, more recently, the NIH Brain Initiative.

 More recently, we invented and developed a family of advanced in vivo diffusion MRI methods to measure fine-scale microstructural features of axons and fascicles (also known as ‘microstructure imaging’), which otherwise could only be assessed using laborious ex vivo histological or pathological methods.
 We have been developing efficient means for performing ‘k- and q-space MRI’ in the living human brain, such as ‘Mean Apparent Propagator’ (MAP) MRI, an approach that can detect subtle microstructural and architectural features in both gray and white matter at micron-scale resolution, several orders of magnitude smaller than the typical MRI voxel.
-MAP MRI also subsumes DTI, as well as providing a bevy of new in vivo quantitative imaging biomarkers to measure and map.
-We recently applied this to assessing mild traumatic brain injury (TBI) and other forms of TBI.
+MAP MRI also subsumes DTI, as well as providing a bevy of new in vivo quantitative ‘stains’ or biomarkers to measure and map.
 We also developed CHARMED MRI, which measures the average axon diameter (AAD), and AxCaliber MRI, which measures the axon-diameter distribution (ADD) along white-matter pathways, and we reported the first in vivo measurement of ADDs within the rodent corpus callosum.
-The ADD is functionally important, given that axon diameter is a critical determinant of conduction velocity and therefore the rate at which information is transferred along axon bundles, and helps determine the latencies or time delays between and among different brain areas.
-This led us to propose a novel MRI–based method to measure the ‘latency connectome,’ including a latency matrix that reports conduction times between different brain areas.
-We also developed a companion mathematical theory to explain the observed ADDs in different fascicles, suggesting that they represent a trade-off between maximizing information flow and minimizing metabolic demands.
+The ADD is functionally important, given that axon diameter is a critical determinant of conduction velocity and therefore the rate at which information travels along axon bundles, and helps determine the latencies or time delays between and among different brain areas.
+This led us to propose a novel MRI–based method to measure the ‘latency connectome,’ including a latency matrix that reports conduction times between different brain areas, and to develop a companion mathematical theory to explain the observed ADDs in different fascicles, suggesting that they represent a trade-off between maximizing information flow and minimizing metabolic demands.
 We developed novel multiple pulsed-field gradient (mPFG) methods and demonstrated their feasibility in vivo on conventional clinical MRI scanners as a further means to extract quantitative features in the central nervous system (CNS), such as the AAD and other features of cell size and shape.

-Although gray matter appears featureless in the brain with DTI, its microstructure and architecture are rich and varied throughout the brain, not only along the brain's cortical surface, but also within and among its various cortical layers and within deep gray-matter regions.
+Although gray matter appears featureless in DTI brain maps, its microstructure and architecture are rich and varied throughout the brain, not only along the brain's cortical surface, but also within and among its various cortical layers and within deep gray-matter regions.
 To target this tissue, we have been developing several non-invasive, in vivo methods to measure unique features of cortical gray-matter microstructure and architecture that are visible in electron microscopy (EM) applications but currently invisible in conventional MRI.
-One example is diffusion tensor distribution (DTD) MRI, in which we use our normal tensor-variate distribution to characterize heterogeneities in these complex tissues.
-One of our long-term goals is to ‘parcellate’ or segment the cerebral cortex in vivo into its approximately 500 distinct cyto-architechtonic areas, using non-invasive imaging methods.
-To this end, we are developing advanced MRI sequences and analysis pipelines to probe correlations among relaxivities and diffusivities of different water pools in the cortex.
-One promising avenue is to use multi-dimensional MRI relaxometry– and diffusometry–based methods to study water mobility and diffusion in gray and white matter.
+One example is diffusion tensor distribution (DTD) MRI, in which we use our normal tensor-variate distribution to characterize heterogeneities in complex tissue structure.
+One of our long-term goals is to ‘parcellate’ or segment the cerebral cortex in vivo into its approximately 500 distinct cyto-architechtonic areas using non-invasive imaging methods.
+To this end, we are developing advanced MRI sequences to probe correlations among microscopic displacements of water molecules in the cortex as well as sophisticated mathematical models to infer distinguishing microstructural and morphological features of cortical gray matter.
+One promising avenue is to use multi-dimensional MRI relaxometry and diffusometry-based methods to study water mobility and exchange in gray and white matter, enabling us to probe individual water pools or compartments that are too small to observe using conventional MRI.
 We continue to work to translate these and other methods to the clinic to help identify changes in normal and abnormal development, as well as in inflammation and trauma.
-Along these lines, we made excellent progress this past year in developing radiological-pathological correlations between MR and neuropathological images of TBI tissue specimens as a way to identify potential quantitative imaging biomarkers of injury or inflammation that may have the potential to detect TBI in vivo.

 Quantitative MRI biomarker development for pediatric and fetal imaging applications